bigwiv/Biopython-cn/chr9.rst

 Note that a more typical use would be to save the sequence data to a local file, and *then* parse it with ``Bio.SeqIO``.
-This can save you having to re-download the same file repeatedly while working on your script, and places less load on the NCBI°Øs servers.
+This can save you having to re-download the same file repeatedly while working on your script, and places less load on the NCBI‚Äôs servers.
 For example:

 .. code:: verbatim